puppetlabs/puppetlabs-apache/README.md

 Declaring this class will create `listen.erb` file.
 Listen should always be either: `<port>`, `<ipv4>:<port>`, or `[<ipv6]:<port>`

-Listen directives must be added for every port.  **??
+Listen directives must be added for every port.
+If you use  **??
 DOES PUPPET DO THIS AUTOMATICALLY?**

 ####`apache::mod`